ismnoiet/JSJargon/README.md

 ## Contribution
-If you want to contribute, improve or suggest any idea, you are more than welcomed just open an issue and i'll be more than happy to interact with you as soon as i'm available.
+If you want to contribute, improve or suggest any idea, you are more than welcomed just open an issue and i'll be happy to interact with you as soon as i'm available.

 ## TODO
 * Replace the default scrollbar with a nice one.